humandx/hdx-data-extraction-ahcd/README.md

 ```
 ### Scope
 -----
- - Supported fields are
-    - date_of_visit
-    - date_of_birth
-    - year_of_visit
-    - year_of_birth
-    - month_of_visit
-    - month_of_birth
-    - patient_age
-    - gender
-    - physician_diagnoses
-    - visit_weight
- - Support for NHAMCS data set to be added in subsequent releases
+ - Support for NHAMCS data set to be added in subsequent releases.
- - Unsupported years due to missing data sets on CDC server
+ - Unsupported years due to missing data sets on CDC server.
     - 1974, 1982, 1983, 1984, 1986, 1987, 1988, 1991